bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/runtime/deserialization/emptyinput/file.md

 Please, make sure that the file is opened in "read" mode and try to print the content to make sure it's not empty.

-You can find an example using the SD library in [JsonConfigFile.ino](/v7/example/config/) and one using SPIFFS in [Mastering ArduinoJson](/book/).
+You can find an example using the SD library in [JsonConfigFile.ino](/v7/example/config/) and one using LittleFS in [Mastering ArduinoJson](/book/).

 Did this sole your issue?